yiming-kang/rnaseq_pipe/README.md

 	1. #### Assess the quality of each sample

-		The QC metrics are the followings:
-		* TOTAL_READS: Total read count
-		* COMPLEXITY: Percentage of uniquely aligned reads
-		* MUT_FOW: Efficiency of gene perturbation
-		* MARKER_FOM: Efficiency of the replaced drug-marker gene
-		* COV_MED: Replicate concordance

 		The status (in bit form) summarizes the overall quality of each sample.
 The encoding of the corresponding metric is stored in `tools/qc_config.yaml`. `<markger_genes>` should be tab delimited, if more than one marker is used.

 	```